0345 040 7702

-As a specialist charity insurance broker, we know the way charities and not-for-profit organisations operate, making us the perfect choice to arrange your organisation’s insurance.
+As a social enterprise (we're part of Scouts) and a specialist charity insurance broker, we know the way charities and not-for-profit organisations operate, making us the perfect choice to arrange your organisation’s insurance.
 We offer wide-ranging charity insurance policies at affordable prices, and make sure your charity takes out the right cover for the risks it may face.

 Unity offers a detailed picture of your organisation’s threats and risks and advice on how to address them through risk management practices .
 We work with market leading insurers in the not-for-profit sector and specialist charity underwriters who provide great flexibility for our customers.

 With all of this in mind, we’d prefer to say we’re not just an insurance broker; we’re your insurance partner.

 You may be interested to know, as a social enterprise, we also gift aid 100% of our profits back to charity benefitting the lives of young people across the UK.

 (based on 411 replies to our surveys from June 2021 to May 2022)

 "Always so helpful.
 Takes the stress out of insuring a charity!"

 Find out more about some of the covers we can arrange for your charity either as a package insurance policy or stand alone policies.